 Despite claims from the party of "no conspiracy," the move has angered candidates who wanted to challenge Biden's incumbency.

 In an opinion piece published on Roll Call, David Winston, president of The Winston Group, asked one of the most important questions when considering the state of US elections ahead of another presidential nomination cycle.

-Editor's Note: This op-ed originally published on The Fulcrum and has been republished on IVN with permission from the publisher.
+Editor's' Note: This article originally published on The Fulcrum by the Fulcrum's staff.
+It has been republished on IVN with permission from the publisher.

-Editor's Note: This piece originally published on The Fulcrum and has been re=published on IVN with permission from the publisher.
-The authors are Todd Connor and Eric Bronner, who are Navy veterans and co-founders of Veterans for Political Innovation.
+Editor's Note: This op-ed originally appeared in The Fulcrum and has been republished in its entirety on IVN with permission from the publisher.
+The author, John Opdycke, is Founder and President of Open Primaries.

 Ranked choice voting (RCV) continues to build on its national momentum.
 It was not only adopted in new cities on Election Day 2023, but it was protected by voters in other places and used in 11 cities across 6 states.